A Court of Mist & Fury guide: Characters, spice, FAQs & more

 Does Feyre end up with Rhysand or Tamlin?

-While in book one, Feyre and Tamlin do fall in love, their time under the mountain with Amarantha fundamentally changes them.
-Feyre falls in love and ends up with Rhysand, who it turns out is her soul-bonded mate and endgame.
+In book one, Feyre and Tamlin may fall in love, but their time under the mountain with Amarantha leaves scars that fundamentally change them.
+Ultimately, Feyre finds her true match in Rhysand—her soul-bonded mate and the undeniable endgame.

 What book do Feyre and Rhysand get together?